Exploring Quantum Annealing for Coarse-Grained Protein Folding

 \subsection{Spin overlap distributions}

 To determine if the given problems are suitable for quantum annealers, we estimate the distribution of the order parameter $q$ or spin overlap distribution (SOD) $P(q)$ for each problem formulation.
-To improve the simulation we chose the penalty terms/value of $\alpha$ for the turn-based models lower then in the scaling analysis.
+To improve the simulation we chose the penalty terms/value of $\alpha$ for the turn-based models lower than in the scaling analysis.
 We provide details on the chosen penalties in Appendix~\ref{Appendix:TetCart}.
-For the considered coordinate-based models we chose a constant grid size, consisting of $4^3 = 64$ lattice sites for the Cartesian grid as well as $2\cdot 3^3 = 54$ sites for the tetrahedral grid The SOD is estimated using a parallel tempering algorithm as described in Ref.~\cite{katzgraber2015seeking}.
-We calculate the spin overlap from two parallel runs of parallel tempering using $ N_\text{steps}$ Monte Carlo sweeps, with 400 different temperature instances distributed geometrically between $T_\text{min}$ and $T_\text{max}$.
-The overlap distribution $P(q)$ is estimated by computing the spin overlap over $N_\text{olap} $ sweeps, which are performed after an initial thermalization period of $ N_\text{steps} - N_\text{olap} $.
+For the considered coordinate-based models we chose a constant grid size, consisting of $4^3 = 64$ lattice sites for the Cartesian grid as well as $2\cdot 3^3 = 54$ sites for the tetrahedral grid.
+The SOD is estimated using parallel tempering as described by Katzgraber \textit{et al.}~\cite{katzgraber2015seeking}.
+We calculate the spin overlap from two parallel runs of parallel tempering using $ N_\text{steps}=6\cdot 10^6$ Monte Carlo sweeps, with 400 different temperature instances distributed geometrically between $T_\text{min}$ and $T_\text{max}$ (see Appendix \ref{Appendix:Supp_ParallelTemp} for the concrete values).
+The overlap distribution $P(q)$ is estimated by computing the spin overlap over $N_\text{olap} $ sweeps, which are performed after an initial thermalization period of $ N_\text{steps} - N_\text{olap} = 5\cdot 10^6$.
 This thermalization period ensures convergence to a local minimum for the lowest temperature instances.